 - 12 gingersnap cookies

-Add the browned chicken back to the pan.
+- Add the browned chicken back to the pan along with the remaining apple cider.
 Cover and place in a preheated 300-degree oven for 2 hours.

 I sincerely hope you've enjoyed today's recipe for Apple Cider Braised Chicken Breasts with Sweet Potatoes and Gingersnaps as much as I've enjoyed bringing it to you!